 We understand that writing your thesis can be a daunting process!
-Don't forget you can always speak to your Librarian to discuss search strategies and resources you might use.
+These pages will guide you through the process and help to get you started.
+Don't forget you can also always speak to your Librarian to discuss search strategies and resources you might use.

 Your literature review is intended to show your understanding of a subject area and also identifies different research methodologies and tools.
 Read Writing a Literature review for practical tips that cover searching our resources, creating the basic structure and refining the final document.

 You can also look at existing theses, not only for finding information, but also for looking at examples of the structure, methodology and referencing styles you should use.